PhilipElicker7/microgrid-protection-solver/README.md

-# Smart Grid Fault Simulator (microgrid-protection-solver)
+# Smart Grid Fault Simulator

 ## Overview
 This repository contains a Python-based utility grid simulator that models power flow, voltage drop, and automated fault-protection logic for a 3-node distribution microgrid.